Using the powerflowcontrol (pfctl) Command-line Utility

 password

-This section covers how to encypt passwords in PowerFlow.
+This section covers how to encypt and change passwords in PowerFlow.

 Encrypting a PowerFlow Password